 From credit unions and banks to direct and marketplace lenders, many financial organizations offer pre-approval for car loans.
 Some examples are SpringboardAuto, LightStream, Autopay, Prosper, and LendingClub.

-If you’d like to streamline the process, SuperMoney offers a free auto loan engine that will generate competing personalized pre-approvals in just a few minutes.
+If you’d like to streamline the process, SuperMoney offers free auto loan engine that generates competing personalized pre-approvals in just a few minutes.

 Just answer a few questions about your desired loan and your financial circumstances, and you’ll get your offers.
 Since these are soft pulls, the process won’t lower your credit score.

 Nobody wants to hurt their credit when shopping for an auto loan.
 Auto loan pre-approval can help you avoid needless hard pulls which might damage your credit score for years down the line.
 Once you find the loan you want (and you’re secure in the likelihood that the lender will approve your request), you can make your hard inquiry count!